-Yes, this may seem to be common sense, but I stress this point because most families just need someone to talk to about the daily challenges that life throws at them.
-Even if you don’t know what to say about the matter, just by being by their side could be perceived as louder than anything you could say.
-Families dealing with Autism generally gets pushed into isolation, due to their new found hectic schedules.
-So just reassuring them that you are there, helps the family combat this, more than you know.
+Yes, this may seem to be common sense, but it cannot be stressed enough because most families just need someone to talk to about the daily challenges that life throws at them.
+Even if you don’t know what to say, just listening and reassuring them that you are there helps more than you know.

 #2.
 When is the Right Time to Talk About Autism?

-When talking about Autism, it depends on the family.
-There are some families that don’t want to talk about autism or discuss their child’s diagnosis, and then there are families who just wants to talk more about it to help others understand.
-So it’s probably best that you let them bring up the subject of autism.
-In the meantime, asking questions about how the child is doing, is a great way of showing the family that you care.
-Also encouraging the family that they are in a sacred and loving environment can also help them to feel more comfortable about relying on you to cheer them up or being their shoulder to lean on.
-Even if they don’t want to talk about it, no need to try to force conversation.
-Just bring up other things to show them that you aren’t constantly concentrated on their silence, and who knows, maybe eventually they will feel more open to talking about it after while.
+When talking about autism, it depends on the family.
+There are some families that don’t want to talk about or discuss their child’s diagnosis, and then there are families who want to talk about it to help others understand.
+It’s best that you let them bring up the subject of autism.
+In the meantime, asking questions about how the child is doing is a great way of showing the family that you care.

 There is no specific look to autism.
-So making the comment “He doesn’t look or seem like he has autism” is not the best phrase to use, when trying to start a conversation.
-Of course, people are curious about it, but making a comment like that could potentially make the family feel like they are being judged and could make them pull away from you.
-So even if you feel like it is a positive comment to make because it could give the family hope, definitely try to keep that thought to contained.
+So commenting that “He doesn’t look or seem like he has autism” is not the best phrase to use during a conversation.
+Of course, people are curious about it, but making a comment like that could make the family feel like they are being judged and cause them to withdraw.

 #4.
 There’s No Way to Predict the Child’s Future.